w3f/polkadot-wiki/docs/learn/learn-common-good-chains.md

 Statemint is a public utility chain in that it adds functionality not available in the Relay Chain, namely, the creation and management of assets.
 Statemint will support both fungible and non-fungible assets.
-The chain offers an interface similar to ERC-20 for fungible assets and ERC-721 for non-fungible assets.
+The chain offers an interface similar to ERC-20 for fungible tokens and ERC-721 for non-fungible token.
 These interfaces are in the logic of the chain itself; by encoding this logic directly into the Statemint runtime, token storage, and actions do not need to be metered and can happen faster and cheaper.

 Like most common good chains, Statemint will use the DOT token as its native token, i.e. represented